matrasujaen/SOWISP/README.md

 ## Data
 In "*Data*" folder we can find the SOWISP database.
-The SOWISP database consists of two CSV files, one for the installed capacity corresponding to wind and the other for PV.
+The SOWISP database consists of two CSV files, one for the installed capacity corresponding to PV and the other for Wind.

 Wind CSV: